Gabinou/tnecs/TUTORIAL.md

     TNECS_REGISTER_COMPONENT(world, Position);
 ```
 The components IDs start at 1, and increment for every new component.
-Use X macros to create compile-time component IDs
+Use X macros to create compile-time component IDs.
 ```tnecs_component_t``` is an ```uint64_t``` integer, used as a bitflag: each component type only has one bit set, at ```component_id``` location.
 Component index 0 is reserved for the NULL component, so a maximal number of 63 components can be registered.